dockstore/dockstore-documentation/docs/dictionary.rst

 legacy workflow
 ---------------
     On Dockstore, we use this term to refer to a :ref:`dict workflow` that is registered using a :ref:`dict legacy registration` method.
 Legacy workflows are not automatically synchronized with their source control repository, but can be updated manually by the workflow maintainer.
-A legacy workflow can be converted into a :ref:`dict GitHub App workflow` via the following process: <https://docs.dockstore.org/en/stable/getting-started/github-apps/migrating-workflows-to-github-apps.html>
+A legacy workflow can be converted into a :ref:`dict GitHub App workflow` via :doc:`the method described here </getting-started/github-apps/migrating-workflows-to-github-apps>`.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.